gsinclair/ahigs_fos/README.txt

 DATA ENTRY

-The data is simply text.
-The program is flexible enough to read all ".event" files, so it's up to the operator how many files to maintain.
+The data is simply text files.
 They should be periodically backed up as a guard against accidental overwriting.
 BUT... there is always the handwritten submissions to check against.
 Nonetheless, some backup is a good idea.
 It could be automatic by the reporting program; it could be manual or semiautomatic using a separate command; it could use a local git repository or it could just make a timestamped copy of event files to a backup directory.

 The reports generated will contain enough information to check the data entry and recreate any damaged ".event" files.